Master of Science in Teaching and Leadership

 3. Submit a current resume or curriculum vitae

 4. Submit three (3) letters of recommendation that address the academic and professional qualities that support you for graduate work.
-These 3 letters should come from: a) a current education supervisor or administrator; b) a professional colleague or university professor that has knowledge of your work/work ethic; and c) a person of your choosing that can speak to your readiness for graduate work and potential for success.
+These 3 letters should come from: 1) a current education supervisor or administrator; 2) a professional colleague or university professor that has knowledge of your work/work ethic; and 3) a person of your choosing that can speak to your readiness for graduate work and potential for success.

 5. Send official transcripts from each institution attended to the School of Graduate Studies.

-6. Submit a response to all 4 of the Statement of Goals and Objectives questions.
+6. Submit a response to the Statement of Goals and Objectives, Essay, and Program Questions as outlined below.

 Statement of Goals and Objectives